ryanchua00/RooBot/README.md

 4. Allow for random selection for pre-existing pictures when no new picture is given
 5. Interaction for pictures

+## How it works
+1. Github Actions cron job, to run at 10am SGT, trigger telegram sendMessage
+2.

 ## Plans
 - [ ] Bot has to be able to be added into a channel
 - [ ] Register users into different groups